 |NEWS & REVIEWS|

-Winton Castle is close to the village of Pencaitland in East Lothian, 12 miles south-east of the centre of Edinburgh, close to the A1 and central Scotland’s motorway network.
+Winton Castle is close to the village of Pencaitland in East Lothian in a very accessible location, 12 miles east of the centre of Edinburgh, close to the A1 and central Scotland’s motorway network.

 To ensure you find Winton Castle easily, please print the directions along with the printable version of the Google map at the bottom of this page.

 Follow City By-pass (A720) to the A1 (south).
 Turn off at Tranent.
 Follow the road through Tranent (pass the kids’ playpark), then turn left on the outskirts of Tranent along the B6355 towards Pencaitland.
 Follow the road through New Winton.
 You will see the north entrance to Winton Castle on the right on a sharp corner.

 Please note that all coaches, lorries and commercial vehicles should continue along the road for about 800m to the coach entrance (east entrance) on the right.

 Visitors heading to Wintonhill Farmhouse should continue past the north entrance for about 400m, then Wintonhill is next on the left.

 Visitors heading to Winton Cottage should turn down the coach entrance (east entrance) then take the first turning on the right.

 From the A68, follow the A6093 to Pencaitland.
 Continue along the A6093 towards Haddington through the centre of the village of Pencaitland.
 Go through the traffic lights and over the old bridge.
 Drive slowly for about 100 metres (past Pencaitland Church) and look for the concealed gates and driveway on the left.
 This is a sharp turning to the left which is easy to miss.
 Cars can follow this drive from the south gates direct to Winton Castle.